ocean-tracking-network/otn_field_reporting_standards/_episodes/01-plone.md

 ### Background

-This subfolder is the location where OTN Project Management staff will upload loan agreements, project plans and legal paperwork if relevant.
+This subfolder is the location where OTN Project Management staff will upload loan agreements, project plans, and legal paperwork, if relevant.
 This folder is only visible to OTN staff members by default.

 ## FAQ page